paytrail/documentation/content/legacy/state-queries/_index.en.md

 #### `ORDER_NUMBER (*)`
 **Type:** `String[50]`

-This is the same order number that was generated in the webshop and sent to the Payment Gateway.
+This is the same order number that was generated in the website and sent to the Payment Gateway.

 #### `AUTHCODE (*)`
 **Type:** `String[32]`